ginjake/VRCFTReceiver/README.md

 1. Install [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader).
 2. Place [VRCFTReceiver.dll](https://github.com/ginjake/VRCFTReceiver/releases/latest/download/VRCFTReceiver.dll) into your `rml_mods` folder.
 This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\Resonite\rml_mods` for a default install.
 You can create it if it's missing, or if you launch the game once with ResoniteModLoader installed it will create the folder for you.
+3. vrc-oscquery-lib.dll and MeaMod.DNS.dll to rml_libs folder, you find it where resonite is installed.
-3. Launch VRCFaceTracking
+4. Launch VRCFaceTracking
-4. Start the game.
+5. Start the game.
 If you want to verify that the mod is working you can check your Resonite logs.
-5. Use the dynamic variables to drive your avatar's blendshapes
+6. Use the dynamic variables to drive your avatar's blendshapes

 > [!NOTE]
 > As of v1.0.3, `vrc_parameters.json` template with all the parameters now gets created at `C:\Users\{USER}\AppData\LocalLow\VRChat\VRChat\OSC\vrcft\Avatars` on initial install, so you don't need to copy it over manually anymore.
 You can edit this file if you wish to change the parameters.